Updated: May 20th, 2019

 |6||Test the pump|

 The most important step in maintaining your sump pump is to make sure that it is always clean.
 Disconnect the pump from the power supply and the backup power supply, if it has one.
 Keep it in a place where you can access it.
 If you have a pedestal-type sump pump, you’ll find it easy to do this.
-But if you have a submersible sump pump, you’ll have to lift it out of the sump pit.
+But if you have a submersible sump pump, you’ll have to lift it out of the sump pump pit.
 Clean the bottom of the pump and remove any dirt that is deposited there.
+Get the help of sump pump cleaners to ensure that you sump pump works well.

 Follow this step occasionally.
 To check these valves, you’ll need an adjustable wrench to twist off the valves.
 After you take off the valves, clean them with an old toothbrush.
 This should remove any sediment that may have settled inside.
 Once you have reattached the valves, check them for leaks.
 In case the valve stems are leaking, you can fix them instantly by sticking plumber’s Teflon tape on the threaded side.
 If the leak persists, you’ll need to replace the leaky seals with new ones.